orchestral/toolkit-docs/testbench-dusk/the-basic.md

 Options::withoutUI();
 ```

-We recommend you place this in a `tests/bootstrap.php` file, similar to this packages own test setup and use this for PHP Unit.
+We recommend you place this in a `tests/bootstrap.php` file, similar to this package's own test setup, and use this for PHPUnit.

 ## Supported Database

-By default you can either use `sqlite`, `mysql`, `pgsql` or `sqlsrv` with Testbench Dusk, however do note that it is impossible to use `sqlite` using `:memory:` database as you would with **Testbench** or **Testbench BrowserKit**.
+By default, you can either use `sqlite`, `mysql`, `pgsql`, or `sqlsrv` with Testbench Dusk.
+However, do note that it is impossible to use `sqlite` using `:memory:` database as you would with **Testbench** or **Testbench BrowserKit**.

-If you opt to use `sqlite`, you might want to set the default database connection to `sqlite` either using `phpunit` configuration or setting it up on `getEnvironmentSetUp()` method.
+If you opt to use SQLite, you might want to set the default database connection to `sqlite` either using `phpunit` configuration or setting it up on `defineEnvironment()` method.

 ```php{10-13}
 class DuskTestCase extends \Orchestra\Testbench\Dusk\TestCase